What is SIWES All About?

 2. SIWES Orientation

-Do you really know what SIWES is all about?
-Have you been told and directed by your school on how to easily pay and collect your SIWES logbook, Forms etc?
+Do you really know about SIWES in Nigeria?
+Have you been told and directed by your school on how to easily pay and collect your logbook and forms?

-Have you learnt how to easily write and forward your SIWES application letters?
+Have you learnt how to easily write and forward your application letters?

 If yes, you’re getting prepared.

-Most Nigerian institutions gives their I.T students already prepared SIWES application letters so that they will print more copies, enter their details and send to their desired I.T work places.
+Most Nigerian institutions give their I.T students already prepared SIWES application letters so that they will print more copies, enter their details, and send to their desired course-related companies.

-Having paid and collected your SIWES logbook, forms etc. and have gotten good knowledge about the programme, have you started visiting the correct locations of your desired course-related firms and submitting your SIWES application letters while waiting for possible feed backs?
+Having paid and collected your logbook, forms etc. and have gotten wonderful knowledge about the programme, have you started visiting the correct locations of your desired course-related firms and submitting your application letters while waiting for feed backs?

 If yes, you’re seriously getting ready because time waits for no one.

-Now that you’ve been accepted and probably commenced your industrial training, are you willing to abide by the rules and regulations of the firm?
+Now that you’ve been accepted and probably began your industrial training, are you willing to abide by the rules and regulations of the firm?

 Are you actually carrying out activities, projects, jobs that are related to your course of study in school in the section(s) you’ve been assigned to?

-For Example: As a Statistics I.T student in the bank, hope you’re working in the Statistics Department and not in the Advertising/Marketing Department?
+As an Office Management or Public Admin I.T student in the bank, hope you’re working in the Customer Care Department and not in the Security Department?

-As a Biochemistry I.T student working in a hospital, hope you’re mainly working in the laboratory section and not in the reception office?
+As a Biochemistry I.T student working in a hospital, hope you’re mainly working in the laboratory section and not in the reception room?

 You really deserve to know better.

-Have you completely fill in and sent your Student Commencement Attachment Form to the ITF Area Office in the state your training is carried out?
+Have you fill and sent your Student Commencement Attachment Form to the ITF Area Office in the state your training is carried out?

-6. Signing & Stamping Of Your SIWES Logbook
+6. Signing and Stamping of Your SIWES Logbook

-Do you know the correct way in filling in your SIWES logbook?
+Do you know the correct way to fill in your SIWES logbook?